or the short history of the Smoothed Sunspot Number

 between the most recent observed values and the remaining forecast values, as shown

-the graph displayed at left prepared by NASA/MSFC.
+the graph displayed at right prepared by NASA/MSFC.

 have been a few revisions, mostly because the cycle maximum prediction of 160